elotroalex/cahier-anf/_texts/translation.md

 translators:
 ---

 This translation is based on the clean copy established by Kora Véron of the 1939 typescript of the *Cahier*---the earliest known form of the poem.
 The translation was prepared in honor of the Caribbean Digital VII conference, as part of one of three collective exercises: "[Our Collective Notebook](https://www.caribbeandigitalnyc.net/2020/cahier/)."
-To enable the annotation layer please [activate hypothes.is](https://via.hypothes.is/).
+If it's not already enabled, you can enable the annotation layer for our collective activity by clicking on this [hypothes.is link](https://via.hypothes.is/).

 ---